On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Our results

-\begin{corollary} Let $H, H'$ be (directed or undirected) $\bbF$-weighted twin-free graphs.
+\begin{corollary} Let $H, H'$ be $\bbF$-weighted twin-free graphs, either both directed or both undirected.
 If $\hom(G, H) = \hom(G, H')$ for every \emph{simple} graph $G$, then $H$ and $H'$ are isomorphic as $\bbF$-weighted graphs. \end{corollary}

 For edge weighted graphs with unit vertex weight, the requirement of twin-freeness can be dropped.
-The following two corollaries directly generalize Schrijver's theorem in~\cite{Schrijver-2009}.
+The following two corollaries directly generalize Schrijver's theorem (Theorem~2) in~\cite{Schrijver-2009}.
 Corollary~\ref{cor:gh-only-ew-k=0-matrix-version} is a restatement of Corollary~\ref{cor:gh-only-ew-k=0} using the terminology in~\cite{Schrijver-2009}.
 Here we strengthen his theorem by requiring the condition $\hom(G, H) = \hom(G, H')$ for only simple graphs $G$.
-Also our result holds for $\bbF$ generalizing from $\mathbb{C}$, and for directed as well undirected graphs. \begin{corollary} Let $H, H'$ be (directed or undirected) $\bbF$-edge weighted graphs.
-If $\hom(G, H) = \hom(G, H')$ for every \emph{simple} graph $G$, then the $\bbF$-weighted graphs $H$ and $H'$ are isomorphic. \end{corollary}
+Also our result holds for fields $\bbF$ of characteristic $0$ generalizing from $\mathbb{C}$, and for directed as well as undirected graphs. \begin{corollary} Let $H, H'$ be (directed or undirected) $\bbF$-edge-weighted graphs.
+If $\hom(G, H) = \hom(G, H')$ for every \emph{simple} graph $G$, then $H$ and $H'$ are isomorphic as $\bbF$-weighted graphs. \end{corollary}

 \begin{corollary} Let $A \in \bbF^{m \times m}$ and $A' \in \bbF^{m' \times m'}$.
 Then $\hom(G, A) = \hom(G, A')$ for every \emph{simple} graph $G$ iff $m = m'$ and there is a permutation matrix $P \in \bbF^{m \times m}$ such that $A' = P^T A P$. \end{corollary}